-The WSL, Nā Kama Kai and Kuleana Coral were joined by ambassadors and Championship Tour surfers Carissa Moore, Zeke Lau, Seth Moniz, Josh Moniz, Puamakamae DeSoto, Keanu Asing, Morgan Cibilic, Phil Rahzman, Dylan Moffat, and Liam O'Brien to restore coral reefs at Pōkaʻī Bay on the west side of Oʻahu.
+The WSL, Nā Kama Kai and Kuleana Coral were joined by Championship Tour surfers Carissa Moore, Zeke Lau, Seth Moniz alongside Challenger Series surfers and ambassadors Josh Moniz, Puamakamae DeSoto, Keanu Asing, Morgan Cibilic, Phil Rahzman, Dylan Moffat, and Liam O'Brien to restore coral reefs at Pōkaʻī Bay on the west side of Oʻahu.

 Nā Kama Kai recently opened its headquarters, Hālau Nā Kama Kai at Pōkaʻī Bay which serves as a center for youth in the community to access ocean activities like paddling, surfing, sailing and swimming.
 This access is coupled with ocean safety and stewardship education rooted in Hawaiian values.